johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-10-30-getting-typescript-compile-on-save-and-continous-integration-to-play-nice/index.md

 authors: johnnyreilly
 tags: [TFS, typescript]
 hide_table_of_contents: false
+description: 'Learn how to compile TypeScript in Visual Studio without making TypeScript compilation part of the build process on the server.'
 ---

 Well sort of...
 Perhaps this post should more accurately called "How to get CI to ignore your TypeScript whilst Visual Studio still compiles it..."